alinepriscillia/alinepriscillia.github.io/README.md

 ### Where to find relevant information:
-Most of the pages are markdown files contained
+Most of the pages are markdown files contained in the pages folder under sites.